-Our new Contemporary dance syllabus also has the option for dance exams and medal tests, as does the Acrobatic Arts syllabus we follow.
+Our Contemporary dance syllabus also has the option for dance exams and medal tests, as does the Acrobatic Arts syllabus we follow.

 Selected students are also invited to be part of an away team that travels to other competitions such as the Jersey Eisteddfod, Dance World Cup (the location of which changes yearly), Southampton Festival, Weymouth Festival, and the Jersey Dance Awards.

 The Academy Dance Concerts

 Following the festival, we present our own School Show which gives all our pupils the opportunity to enjoy further performances and gain more valuable stage experience.

 These shows are always popular with family and friends of our students and also involve the on-stage debut of our youngest dancers at the school: our Pre-School and Reception ballet, tap & modern classes.